 This is an email list building case study in which I shared an email list building experience.
 I showcased how I reached 0 to 100 subscribers within weeks.
 However, the timeline wasn’t the major concern because it was my first-ever email list building endeavor.

-I decided to test the optin bribe strategy on my personal blog in 2016.
+So back in 2016, I conducted this email list building experiment on my personal blog.
 I had not done anything even remotely close to that.
-But I didn’t back off.
-In fact, I tried it.
 Despite having a regular email list, I went on to build a new one.
 It was rather a test fire.

 In this blog post, I’m going to share what I did to build a new email list of 100 subscribers.
 I haven’t had any expectations from this experiment whatsoever.
 For what it’s worth, I just wanted to see how it goes.

 Email List Building Case Study: 0 to 100 Subscribers

 Here are the steps I took to get it done:

 I needed something as an optin bribe.
 So I chose an ebook to offer to the audience in exchange for their email addresses.
 Since I was writing about blogging, freelancing, and personal branding, all these things lead to launching a blog or website at some point.
 I knew that it’s imperative to have an official site up and running.

 So, I created a tutorial-based free PDF ebook and used everything I know about WordPress blog launching to help guide the audience.

 I tried my best to help anyone who is getting started with building a blog or WordPress-based site.
 It turned out to be a useful resource for a lot of beginners.
 Maybe, that’s why I was able to achieve the goal.
 Anyway, let’s focus on the steps.

 #2.
 Designed an Optin Funnel